-The peninsula is located on the northern bank of the impressive Kazinga Channel at the convergence of the channel with Lake Edward.
-The peninsula is the heart of sightseeing activities with the fact that it overlooks Katwe bay of Lake Edward.
-The Mweya peninsular with well-maintained tracks include the Channel Track all the way down to Katunguru gate, then across to Kabatoro gate.
+The peninsula is located on the northern bank of the impressive Kazinga Channel at the channel’s convergence with Lake Edward.
+The peninsula is the heart of sightseeing activities because it overlooks Katwe bay of Lake Edward.
+The Mweya peninsular with well-maintained tracks include the Channel Track down to Katunguru gate and then across to Kabatoro gate.
 Kabatoro gate has a chunky ground cover with dense vegetation dominated by candelabra thorn that creates game viewing challenges.

-The park operates a 20 seater motorized boat which runs two trips a day.
+The park operates a 20 seater motorized boat that runs two trips a day.
 However, there can be more rides depending on the number of visitors.
-Trips set off from the landing stage beneath Mweya lodge.
-Booking is done at the visitor information centre.
-Leopards are best viewed at Mweya peninsula.
+Expeditions set off from the landing stage beneath Mweya lodge.
+Make your booking at the visitor information center.
+The Mweya peninsula provides the best leopard viewing opportunities.

 The Kazinga channel

-The Kazinga channel is a wide, 32-kilometre long natural channel connecting the two Lakes; Lake Gorge (which is to the east) and Lake Edward (which is to the west).
-On the Eastern side of the Kazinga Channel is Lake George a tiny lake with an overall depth of 2.4 meters and 250 sq km.
-This lake is fed by streams flowing from the spectacular Rwenzori Mountains just north of this lake.
+The Kazinga channel is a broad, 32-kilometer long natural channel connecting the two Lakes; Lake Gorge (which is to the east) and Lake Edward (west).
+On the Eastern side of the Kazinga Channel is Lake George, a tiny lake with an overall depth of 2.4 meters and 250 sq km.
+Streams flowing from the spectacular Rwenzori Mountains feed into the lake to create a massive water body.
 The outflow from Lake Gorge flows through this Kazinga Channel and drains west into the adjacent Lake Edward (which is among the main fresh-water lakes in Uganda) that covers a total area of 2,000 sq km.

-The shores of this channel draw a large number of wild animals, birds in addition to reptiles all through the year.
-The channels host the largest population of hippos and plentiful Nile crocodiles.
+The shores of the channel, throughout the year, draw a large number of wild animals including birds, and reptiles.
+Kazinga channel host the largest population of hippos and plentiful Nile crocodiles.

-The boat cruise is extremely rewarding for viewing wildlife that comes to the banks of the channel for water.
-The boat cruise is operated from 11 am, 1 pm, 3 pm and 5 pm local time.
-The boat cruise begins at the Mweya peninsula, 20 km west of Kasese-Mbarara main road through Katunguru.
-There are special hire taxis available at the Katunguru trading centre charging around Ush30,000 or $10 to Mweya.
+The boat cruise is enriching for viewing wildlife that comes to the channel’s banks for water.
+The UWA operated boat launch safari sets off at 11:00 am, 1:00 pm, 3:00 pm, and 5:00 pm local time.
+The launch begins at the Mweya peninsula, 20 km west of Kasese-Mbarara main road through Katunguru.
+There are special hire taxis available at the Katunguru trading center, charging around Ush30,000 or $10 to Mweya.

 The channel has two parts; North Kazinga and Kasenyi.
-The shores of the lake attract a large concentration of mammals, birds and reptiles all year around.
+The lake’s shores attract a large concentration of mammals, birds, and reptiles all year around.
 The animals can be viewed well by the Nile cruise or probably at the entrance of Lake Edward.
-The most convenient and favourable place to spot the lions is within the eastern section of Kasenyi plains on which they prey on a large number of resident Uganda Kobs within that area.
+The most convenient and favorable place to spot the lions is within the eastern section of the Kasenyi plains.
+They prey on a large number of resident Uganda Kobs in that area.

-This is also called the “Valley of Apes” located in the far eastern corner of Queen Elizabeth National Park.
+Kyambura Gorge, also known as “Valley of Apes,” is located in Queen Elizabeth National Park’s far eastern corner.
 It covers 1 km across and about 100 meters deep.
-The gorge has a rich wildlife bio-diversity that comprises of primates, wild animals and birds.
-The amazing gorge will marvel you with the verdant, rich tropical rain-forest right close to the Equator crossing with tree canopies providing shade and cover from the harsh sunshine.
-There is a great assortment of plant life at the gorge.
+The gorge has a rich wildlife bio-diversity that comprises primates, wild animals, and birds.
+The fantastic canyon will marvel at you with the verdant, rich tropical rainforest right close to the Equator, crossing with tree canopies providing shade and cover from the harsh sunshine.
+There is an excellent assortment of plant life at the gorge.

-There are 3 salty crater lakes, that attract huge numbers of the beautiful flamingos.
-This gorge can best be explored on foot, taking a nature walk will unveil the natural beauty of the gorge.
+Three salty crater lakes attract vast numbers of beautiful flamingos.
+Travelers can best explore the Gorge on foot; taking a nature walk will unveil the gorge’s natural beauty.

-The forest is from the Kichwamba escarpment all through to Lake Edward.
-The forest canopy shade is an ideal destination for hiking, nature walks, primate trekking and birding.
+Maramagambo forest covers the Kichwamba escarpment all through to Lake Edward.
+The forest canopy shade is an ideal destination for hiking, nature walks, primate trekking, and birding.
 The walk can take 2hours or even half a day where you can explore the beautiful crater lakes.
 The primates found here are Chimpanzees, Black and White Colobus monkeys, L’Hoest’s monkeys, baboons, Red Tailed monkey for Blue monkeys, and Vervet monkeys.
-The forest is habitat for nocturnal species; the Pottos and the bushbabies.
+The forest is a habitat for nocturnal species; the Pottos and the bushbabies.

 The other major attraction is the impressive bat caves.
-There is now a secure viewing centre established outside of these caves where you can get a glimpse of pythons and bats that hide there.
+You’ll find at the entrance a viewing center that will give you a vantage point to glimpse at pythons and bats that hide the caves.

-Kasenyi is located within the north-eastern part of Queen Elizabeth National Park and is 48 kilometres by road, south-east of Kasese.
-The open savannah plains are on the western shores of the adjacent stunning Lake George, just near to the area where the Kazinga Channel confluences with this lake.
-The region is an open savannah, and it is swarmed with various wild animals.
-Lions are commonly seen here because this area is dominant for the kob’s breeding and feeding.
-There are also many bird species found in this area such as yellow-throated long crow, red-throat spurfowls and grey-crown cranes.
+Kasenyi is located within the north-eastern part of Queen Elizabeth National Park and is 48 kilometers by road, south-east of Kasese.
+The open savannah plains are on the adjacent stunning Lake George’s western shores, just near to the area where the Kazinga Channel confluences with this lake.

 Katwe crater lake

-Though many explosion craters are extinct, few still release sulphurous smells.
-The 3 major concentrations are; Katwe Explosion Craters in QENP, Bunyaraguru Crater Field on the Kichwamba escarpment and the Ndali-Kasenda Crater Field close to Kibale National Park.
+Though many explosion craters are extinct, few still release sulfurous smells.
+The three significant concentrations are; Katwe Explosion Craters in QENP, Bunyaraguru Crater Field on the Kichwamba escarpment Ndali-Kasenda Crater Field close to Kibale National Park.

-You can enjoy a spectacular Crater Drive which presents distant sights of the stunning crater lakes, the Great Western Rift Valley plus its escarpments, Lake George, the Rwenzori Mountains of the Moon, the Kazinga Channel and Lake Edward while on your way.
-Lake Kitagata can be seen which is a lake fed by salty hot-springs with no wildlife around.
+You can enjoy a spectacular Crater Drive, which presents distant sights of the stunning crater views, the Great Western Rift Valley plus its escarpments, Lake George, the Rwenzori Mountains of the Moon, the Kazinga Channel, and Lake Edward while on your way.
+Lake Kitagata can be seen, which is a lake fed by salty hot-springs with no wildlife around.

-The Ishasha sector at the south-west rim section of QENP is notably known for its resident Tree climbing lions that are spotted hanging on branches of huge fig trees whereas the Uganda Kob (which are the major food to these lions) graze in the plains.
+The Ishasha sector at the southwest rim section of QENP is notably known for its resident Tree climbing lions that are spotted hanging on branches of enormous fig trees.
+In contrast, the Uganda Kob (the primary food to these lions) graze in the plains.
 This section is only 2 hours drive from the Mweya Peninsula.

-Ishasha is a very memorable destination with splendid sights of the King of the jungle perched up high on one of the branches of the huge fig trees, lazily resting away as the day goes by.
-In addition, you can also come across buffalo herds, antelopes, elephants and hippos.
+Ishasha is a very memorable destination with splendid sights of the King of the jungle perched up high on one of the enormous fig trees’ branches, lazily resting away as the day goes by.
+Besides, you can also come across buffalo herds, antelopes, elephants, and hippos.
 However, this is not always guaranteed as it majorly depends on the day you visit this part.

 The Equator and the Queen’s Pavilion

 Uganda’s Equator provides a beautiful place for photo shooting.
-The Queen’s Pavilion is easily spotted by the northern entrance to the Crater Drive.
-The pavilion which was first established in 1954 was renovated by the second visit of Duke of Edinburgh in 2007 with better facilities.
+The northern entrance to Crater Drive quickly spots the Queen’s Pavilion.
+The pavilion, established in 1954, was renovated by the second visit of Duke of Edinburgh in 2007 with better facilities.